csnizik/newsnizikdotcom/data/blog/power-permissioning-without-leaving-drupal-core.md

 subtitle: Taking the next step in setting up a customized multi-tiered permission system in Drupal 10
 date: '2023-05-28'
 tags: ['php', 'drupal']
-draft: fals
+draft: false
-summary: Building on Drupal Core's OOB permission options from the last article, let's go a little further this time.
-But let's stay in the Core box and look at a combination of modules that are included in Drupal 10 Core, but which are not enabled in an OOB install - Content Moderation and Workflows.
+summary: Building on Drupal Core's OOTB permission options from the last article, let's go a little further this time.
+But let's stay in the Core box and look at a combination of modules that are included in Drupal 10 Core, but which are not enabled in an OOTB install - Content Moderation and Workflows.
 images: []
 layout: PostLayout
 ---

-Building on Drupal Core's OOB permission options from the last article, let's go a little further this time.
-But let's stay in the Core box and look at a combination of modules that are included in Drupal 10 Core, but which are not enabled in an OOB install - Content Moderation and Workflows.
+Building on Drupal Core's OOTB permission options from the last article, let's go a little further this time.
+But let's stay in the Core box and look at a combination of modules that are included in Drupal 10 Core, but which are not enabled in an OOTB install - Content Moderation and Workflows.
 When combined, these two Core modules can be pretty powerful in managing your site's content flow.

 ## The short answer to "What do they do?"